aporeto-inc/trireme-lib/README.md

 In the Trireme world, a processing unit end-point can be a container, Kubernetes POD, or a general Linux process.
 We will be referring to processing units as PUs throughout this discussion.

-The technology behind Trireme is streamlined, elegant, and simple:
+The technology behind Trireme is streamlined, elegant, and simple.
+It is based on The concepts of Zero-Trust networking:

 1. The identity is the set of attributes and metadata that describes the container as key/value pairs.
 Trireme provides an extensible interface for defining these identities.
 Users can choose customized methods appropriate to their environment for establishing PU identity.
 For example, in a Kubernetes environment, the identity can be the set of labels identifying a POD.